 Soil

 When planted into the ground Zucchini likes a free draining soil that is rich in organic matter.
-To improve the organic content in your soil, break up the soil and add Kings Compost or for an Organic options use Living Earth Organic Vegetable Mix and Kings Sheep Pellets then mix together well.
+To improve the organic content in your soil, break up the soil and add Kings Compost or for an organic option use Living Earth Organic Vegetable Mix and Kings Sheep Pellets then mix together well.
 When growing in containers, plant into Kings Container mix.
 This mix contains added water storage crystals and Saturaid, two products that help maintain moisture in the soil.

 Pollination